wavefrontHQ/help/cloud_integrations_add_aws.md

 Then, you register the integration by providing the necessary information, such as:

-* Name and Role ARN (for all AWS Metrics+, AWS CloudTrail and AWS CloudWatch)
+* Name and Role ARN (for AWS Metrics+, AWS CloudTrail, and AWS CloudWatch)
 * Bucket Name, Prefix, and Region (for CloudTrail only)
 * Allow Lists and Service Refresh Rate (for CloudWatch only)